Toll Collector

 What's the biggest impediment to getting all states on the same EZ-Pass system?
 Seems like a no-brainer.

-Asked by PaulX1 about 12 years ago
+Asked by PaulX1 over 12 years ago

 It really does.
 I think the fact a lot of systems have different vehicle classification systems might have something to do with it.
 I'm not familiar with the specific technological barriers but I remember a period of time where Illinois drivers would come through our lines with their tags (IPass), which looked pretty much identical to our EZ-Pass tags and they wouldn't work at all.
 Not sure if getting different systems to talk to each other is as easily remedied as proverbially 'flipping the switch'.
 Florida is the only state that I've been to that has a radically different system that doesn't seem compatible to the EZ-Pass system.
 It will be interesting to see if they have to migrate over to EZ-Pass as it has basically cornered the market on automated toll collection here in the US.